Joe's Revenge: Plot

-While watching Quahog 5 News at The Drunken Clam, Peter, Joe, and Quagmire hear that notorious heroin mogul Bobby “The Shirt” Briggs – (an apparent reference to the Twin Peaks character of the same name) who began a minor drug-running operation in 1996 – has finally been caught after fifteen years on the run.
-Admitting to having lied about losing the use of his legs during a fight with The Grinch on the roof of an orphanage, Joe reveals the truth: after being exposed in an undercover infiltration of the heroin operation, Joe was shot by Briggs point-blank in the legs.
+While watching Quahog 5 News at The Drunken Clam, Peter, Joe, and Quagmire hear that notorious heroin mogul Bobby “The Shirt” Briggs (an apparent reference to the Twin Peaks character of the same name) - who began a minor drug-running operation in 1996 – has finally been caught after fifteen years on the run.
+Admitting to having lied about losing the use of his legs during a fight with the Grinch on the roof of an orphanage, Joe reveals the truth: after being exposed in an undercover infiltration of the heroin operation, Joe was shot by Briggs point-blank in the legs.

 A party is held at Joe's house to celebrate his justice, with him finally gaining some closure about Briggs; Joe even points out the previous night was the first night in fifteen years he didn't strangle Bonnie in his sleep.
 However, Kevin informs him that Tom Tucker is reporting a breaking news story about Bobby Briggs escaping police custody during a prison open house.
 Joe is horrified by all this and desperately goes to the Police Chief, demanding to be put on the case.
-He is turned down, as the Police Chief states that Joe is "too close to the case" and assigns the job to two other police officers that are so far from the case, they don't even care.
+He is turned down however, as the Police Chief states that Joe is "too close to the case" and assigns the job to two other police officers that are so far from the case, they don't even care about it at all.
 Back at The Drunken Clam, Joe expresses his lament.
 Seeing his friend's anguish, Peter volunteers himself and Quagmire as backup on a mission to catch Briggs.
 Despite misgivings about police protocol, Joe agrees to the plan and reveals that he has an entire room in his house full of information on Bobby Briggs (this explains why Kevin and Susie both share a room).
 Their first stop is Atlantic City, where a stripper named Tanya (who is known to have been Briggs' only relationship) works.

 Before the trio departs, Quagmire leaves with Lois his newest cat Principessa (a full-blooded Persian cat), along with very exact instructions about caring for it.
 In Atlantic City, the trio find Briggs' girl at a strip club.
 When Joe's direct questioning fails, Quagmire cites his ability to communicate with strippers, extracting Bobby Briggs' exact address through a sexual osmosis he calls the "Vulcan V meld".
 Back in Quahog, Brian grows jealous of the attention Quagmire's cat gets and gives.
 When Chris states cats are better than dogs, Brian is injured trying to prove that dogs also always land on their feet.